EN-Chou/mesh-data-conversion/proposal.rst

 ==========================

 The system should be automatically build with :code:`make` tool, :code:`g++` and :code:`python`.
-The system should keep some sample :code:`.msh` files in the system, and the CI workflow should make sure the system manage to generate correspond :code:`.dat` files when the system is modified.
-This will be implemented with Github action, it will be scripted in :code:`.github/workflows`.
+It should keep some sample :code:`.msh` files in the system, :code:`Github action` will be used for version control, and the workflow will be kept under :code:`.github/workflow`, and it will be activated when there are new pull requests and at a certain time of a day.

-+ Testing framework (TBD)
+To test our functions, those written in python will be tested in :code:`pytest`.
+This test should make sure that the functions are capable of taking in :code:`.msh`. and feeding it to C++.
+Those written in C++ will be tested with :code:`gtest`, this test should make sure that the functions are capable of generating the correct meshes.

 + Documentation (TBD)

 Schedule